Quick Tip: Renew Dull Wood Finishes with Mineral Spirits

 As you go about your spring cleaning routine, take a few minutes to inspect the condition of your wood furniture and trim.
 Are any of the finishes looking dull, murky, and tired?
 Though you may choose to refinish worse-for-wear woodwork at some point in the future, in the meantime you can try an easier way of revitalizing it.
 In many cases, simply applying mineral spirits—otherwise known as paint thinner—goes a long way toward restoring warmth and shine to surfaces.

 If you don’t have mineral sprits on hand, check your local hardware store or home center.
+You can even buy it online.
 Widely available, this stuff also boasts the virtue of being inexpensive.
 When you’re ready, douse a clean and absorbent cloth in the mineral spirits, then wipe down the wood whose finish needs a refresh.
 As a solvent, mineral spirits work to cut through stubborn grime and buildup from polish, wax, and oils.

 Though relatively potent, mineral spirits do not cause any damage to clear wood finishes and are therefore at least worth experimenting with.
 You may be pleasantly surprised by the results.
 Be careful, however, not to use a stronger solvent, as doing so might remove the finish altogether.